Ecoblockchain/multri/README.md

     npm install
     npm start

+To run with nodemon, replace `npm start` with

+    npm test

-To build the web app, run
+To build/watch the web app, run

     npm run build